-Nominations for the 2019-2020 I Love My Librarian Award are open through October 21.
+Nominations for this year's I Love My Librarian Award are open through November 9, 2020.
 In order to nominate a librarian, please answer the questions on the form below.
 We’re sorry, but we cannot accept essays or entries that are sent via email or mail.

 If you want to resubmit a nomination from a previous year, we've made it easy.

 Before you get started, we want to ensure that all nominations have the best possible chance of being considered, so we offer the following helpful tips to nominators:

 - You'll need to submit the entire application in one session.

 - Please keep in mind that after submitting your nomination, you will be not able to return to edit it.
 If you feel your nomination has an error, please re-submit it.